OlhaBorzhynska/05-notehub/README.md

 📄 **Live Page:** [View Project](https://05-notehub-green-ten.vercel.app/)

-**NoteHub** is a modern note management application built with React, TypeScript, and TanStack Query.
+**NoteHub** is a modern note-taking application built with React, TypeScript, and TanStack Query.

 The application allows users to create, search, view, and delete notes through a convenient and responsive interface.

-The project demonstrates working with asynchronous requests, API integration, modal windows, form validation, debounced search, and server state management.
+The project demonstrates practical experience with asynchronous requests, API integration, modal forms, form validation, debounced search, and server state management.

 ---

-## 🚀 Key Features
+## 🚀 Features

-- Create new notes
+- Create and delete notes
-- Delete notes
-- Search notes with debounce
+- Debounced note search
 - Pagination
-- Modal window for creating a note
+- Modal form for creating notes
 - Form validation using Formik and Yup
 - API integration using Axios
 - Server state management with TanStack Query
 - Loading and error state handling
+- Responsive layout
-- Responsive interface using CSS Modules
+- CSS Modules for styling

 ---